Curlew River: Synopsis

-At this point, the Madwoman is redeemed and her madness lifts.
+At this point, the Madwoman achieves reconcilliation and her madness lifts.
 Britten depicts the moment with the Madwoman letting out a joyful, melismatic "Amen", the final note of which resolves onto a long-delayed unison with the full cast – a signal of return and acceptance.

-Here the robing ceremony music returns, as at the start, and the players resume their normal dress.
-The Abbot reiterates the moral, and bids the audience farewell.
-The full cast then recess to the same plainsong with which the work began.
+Here the robing ceremony music returns and the players shed their costumes to resume normal dress.
+The Abbot spells out the moral of the drama and bids the audience farewell.
+The cast recess to the same plainsong with which the work began.

 Music

 At the premiere performance the instrumentalists included flutist Richard Adeney, horn player Neill Sanders, violist Cecil Aronowitz, double bass player Stuart Knussen, harpist Osian Ellis, organist Philip Ledger and percussionist James Blades.

 The singers are accompanied by a small group of instrumentalists, dressed as lay brothers.
 The work is scored for: